-Just where are the cheapest places to live in the UK in 2020?
+Just where are the cheapest places to live in the UK?
 Will London ever be an affordable place to buy a home?

 The latest research by Move iQ has revealed the most and least affordable cities in the UK to buy a home.
 Surprisingly, London is not the most expensive city in England to buy a home.